rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ## 0.4.05 General guidelines on transcription

 <a name="0.4.05.1">0.4.05.1</a> DCRMR follows the option in [RDA Toolkit: Transcription Guidelines](https://access.rdatoolkit.org/Guidance/Index?externalId=en-US_ala-ad9f832e-c5c5-31f0-b928-2e860f8e4937){:target="_blank"} to provide its own transcription standard.
 Transcribe information in the form and order in which it is presented in the resource, according to these general rules, unless specifically instructed otherwise.
-Do not use the mark of omission to indicate transposition (see also [Order and transposition](/DCRMR/general-rules/Transcription/#0494-order-and-transposition)).
+Do not use the mark of omission to indicate transposition (see [Order and transposition](/DCRMR/general-rules/Transcription/#0494-order-and-transposition)).

 Generally normalize punctuation and capitalization based on current conventions, with an optional exception in punctuation (see [0.4.31.4](/DCRMR/general-rules/Transcription/#0.4.31.4)).
 Optionally, retain original capitalization and punctuation following [RDA Toolkit: RDA Guidelines on basic transcription](https://access.rdatoolkit.org/Guidance/Index?externalId=en-US_ala-fd2213e6-ae72-3e6f-8f0a-be3fc0e8d728){:target="_blank"} and consistently apply it throughout the resource description.